timschr/OpenWakeUpReciever/README.md

 ### Prerequisites

-Knowledge:
-  - basic understanding of or willing to learn about electronics
-Hardware:
+#### Hardware:
   - PCB (Printed Circuit Board)
   - All the parts
   - 868 OOK Tranceiver
   - Breadboard

-Tools:
+#### Tools:
 - PICKit3: Programming to for PIC microcontroller.
 With some effort you can also use a simple arduino for this.
 Explaine e.g. here [https://github.com/jaromir-sukuba/a-p-prog])
 - Soldering iron: You'll need this to attach components to your PCB.
+Not needed when you order the PCB preassembled.
 - (Oscilloscope: This is optional but recommended for analyzing the signals in your circuit.)
 - (NanoVNA: This is optional but handy to analyze the quality of the mathching network)

-### Installation

-(Here, give a step-by-step guide to get a development environment running)

-## Documentation

-The design and testing documentation can be found in the /docs folder.
-The documentation includes the following:

-1. Design architecture
-2. Testing methodologies
-3. Comparison of different WuR implementations
-4. Future work & potential improvements

-## Usage

-(Here, provide examples of how to use the system.
-You can provide code snippets or screenshots)

 ## Contributing